arashpayan/APTokenField/README.md

 Introduction
 ------------
 APTokenField is a class that behaves similarly to the 'To:' field in iOS's MFMailComposeViewController.
-Similar functionality can be found in [Three20] [three20]'s `TTPickerTextField`, but it's hard to use and requires integrating the entire Three20 framework into your app to take advantage of it.
-It's been tested on iOS 4.0 and and later (including iPad), and the code is released under the BSD 3-clause license.
+Similar functionality can be found in [Three20] [three20]'s `TTPickerTextField`, but it's hard to use and requires integrating the entire Three20 framework into your app... so this is better :-).
+APTokenField has been tested on iOS 4.0 and and later (including iPad), and the code is released under the BSD 3-clause license.
 To find out more, check out the [project homepage] [homepage].

 [![](http://arashpayan.com/blog/wp-content/uploads/2012/04/demo_screen_shot-200x300.png)](http://arashpayan.com/blog/wp-content/uploads/2012/04/demo_screen_shot.png)
 [![](http://arashpayan.com/blog/wp-content/uploads/2012/04/line2_screen_shot-200x300.png)](http://arashpayan.com/blog/wp-content/uploads/2012/04/line2_screen_shot.png)